HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Official Certificate of Successful Completion:

-Once the applicant and three Certifying VEs have all signed, the SM or a co-owner should **Mark Complete** the applicant and **send the CSCE**.
+Once the applicant and three Certifying VEs have all signed, a co-owner should **Mark Complete** the applicant and **send the CSCE**.
 The applicant should check their email which they used to register and confirm that they received the CSCE.
-Only the owner and co-owners have the ability to mark applicants complete, but any VE may send the CSCE.
-The Mark Complete button displays to owners and co-owners in the expanded view of the applicant.
+Only the co-owners have the ability to mark applicants complete, but any VE may send the CSCE.
+The Mark Complete button displays to co-owners in the expanded view of the applicant.
 All three VEs must sign before the Mark Complete button becomes active.
 Once the applicant has been marked complete, they will drop to the bottom of the applicant list.
 A VE can then click on the up arrow displaying just to the right of the applicant's pin to send the CSCE.

 ## Applicants Who Did Not Pass:

 Will not receive anything unless the team would like to either print or email the applicants the 605 from ET.
 Depending on the team's point of view, returning the 605 is completely unnecessary as the applicant did not provide a 605 when registering.
-Common practice for the three certifying VEs is to remain assigned to the non-passing applicant.
-Although ExamTools will allow VEs to sign a 605 on which NO NEW LICENSE OR UPGRADE WAS EARNED most all teams do not sign.
+One common practice for the three certifying VEs is to remain assigned to the non-passing applicant.
+Although ExamTools will allow VEs to sign a 605 on which NO NEW LICENSE OR UPGRADE WAS EARNED most all teams do not sign and some do not even keep VEs assigned for failed applicants.
 Check with your VEC for direction.

 ## Closing the Session:

 * The SM cleans up the manifest, will remove any non-participating VEs and add any that did participate.
 Optionally, remove applicants who did not show.
 Then, clicks **Finalize Session**.
 * Session Manager submits session docs (EXPORT>VEC Archive) to the Volunteer Examiner Coordinator (VEC) along with any other requested documentation (i.e. expense report, CSCEs, etc).
+A few VECs have an upload portal to submit the session documents and do not require the materials to be mailed back.

 ## VEC Upload, Licenses and Upgrades:

-Once the VEC has uploaded the batch file from the session, the FCC will start the process of reviewing the applications and issuing call signs.
+Once the VEC has uploaded the batch file from the session, the FCC will start the process of reviewing the applications, sending out emails with information to pay and issuing call signs.
 Once this happens, the applicant should receive an email from ExamTools and the FCC, if everything goes well with the EBF upload.
-The email from the FCC comes overnight with a link to the official license.
-The applicant should download the license from the link, maybe rename it something other than what it is called (just a long string of numbers starting with their FRN) and save it in a place where they can find it again.
+Once an applicant has paid or for upgrades, the email from the FCC comes overnight with a link to the official license.
+The applicant should download the license from the link and save it in a place where they can find it again.
 They may choose to print out a copy and keep it with their radio.
+If they do not get an email, they will need to go to the License Manager and download a copy.

 Those who upgraded can use their existing call sign appended with /AG (General) or /AE (Extra) to immediately start using their new privileges.
 Those who do not have a license will need to wait until their call sign appears in the ULS.
 Occasionally, applicants need to wait an additional day or two while their application is in review.

-The FCC issues call signs Monday through Friday.
+The FCC issues call signs Tuesday through Saturday in the early morning.
 Weekend and holiday uploads are not processed until the next business day.

 ## Flow of Applicants through Exam Site: